 The ninth goal is to find the criteria to check if efficiency was well implemented, guaranteeing freedom and righteousness.
 As part of this quest we are trying to find procedures that ensure that the supply in stores and other outlets is consistent with people's needs and wishes, and in accordance with the public interest.

 A twelfth goal is to analyze the power of big organizations.
-In a capitalistic society big organizations are considered to powerful.
+In a capitalistic society big organizations are considered too powerful.
 From history the Rockefeller imperium and the AT&T company are well known.
 Those organizations were forced to split up into smaller organizations.
 But there remains a tendency to form large organizations, like multinationals, joint ventures, consortiums or cartels.
 The unfair influence of their lobbying activities is well known.
+On the other hand, in a society that is technologically advanced, it is impossible to avoid very large companies.
 This research project is looking for ways to avoid misuse of power and to prevent organizations from becoming criminal.
+Anyone whose environment is influenced by decisions by large or small organizations should be involved in the decision-making process.
+Decisions must comply with requirements that are considered fair and just by everyone.

 A next goal is to analyze how an organization using the principles resulting from the Better Economy Research Project can operate in a society where money is used.
 Internally such an organization takes stock of the wishes of their members and there clients, checks if it is possible to fulfill those wishes within the organization.
 The work to do is equally devided among the members, Everybody who is able to work is supposed to work an equal amount of hours to achieve that the wishes are fulfilled.
 Goods and services are valued according to the time it costs to provide them.
 Externally the organization functions like a normal enterprise.
 Goods and services are valued according to the quirks of the financial markets.
 The organization has the same obligation and responsibilities as any other organization in the countries where it is operating.